lilott8/CS220-Final/README.md

 ===============
 #Changelog:

+ - Boost::Polygon::Voronoi has been "implimented".
+This is a loose implementation
  - Got line drawing done, but it doesn't collow a complete rectilinear fashion
  - implementing boost's voronoi diagram generator